Fill Gaps Caused by 1 to 3 Missing Teeth

 Bone Health

-Strong teeth promote a healthy jawbone.
-When teeth are lost, the bone that once supported them can begin to deteriorate.
-A dental bridge helps to stabilize your dental structure, slowing the rate of bone loss and supporting the long-term health of your jaw and surrounding tissues.
-A dental bridge is more than just a cosmetic fix—it’s a lasting investment in your comfort, oral health, and confidence.
+Strong teeth help support a healthy jawbone.
+When teeth are lost, the bone that once supported them starts to shrink.
+A dental bridge helps stabilize your dental structure, slowing bone loss and maintaining the health of your jaw and surrounding tissues.

 The Cost of a Dental Bridge in Brantford

-The cost of a dental bridge can vary significantly depending on individual needs.
-For patients with typical insurance coverage, the cost of a dental bridge ranges from $800 to $1200 or more.
-Without insurance, you can expect to pay between $2000 to $3000 and upwards.
+The cost of a dental bridge varies depending on individual needs.
+With typical insurance coverage, prices generally range from $800 to $1,200 or more.
+Without insurance, the cost typically falls between $2,000 to $3,000 and upwards.

-- The type of bridge and the materials used
+- The type of bridge and materials used

 Contact us today